PyramidSystemsInc/ADS-Design/README.md

 Due to time constraints, testing was limited to the functional behavior of the application under ordinary use.
 Future releases should include reviews to ensure compliance with [Section 508](http://www.section508.gov/section-508-standards-guide#Web) and [WCAG 2.0](http://www.w3.org/TR/WCAG20/#guidelines) accessibility standards, and [Plain Language](http://www.plainlanguage.gov/howto/quickreference/weblist.cfm) readability standards, including screen reader software.

 ### Installation Instructions
-In order to run the design prototype:
+In order to run the design prototype locally:

 1. Install [node.js](https://nodejs.org) (if not already installed)
 2. Pull this GitHub repository to a local directory